Claim: A secret tape recorded aboard the doomed space shuttle Challenger captured the final panic-stricken moments of the crew.

 Rest in Peace

-Origins: Seventy-three seconds into the January 1986 flight of the space shuttle Challenger, the craft exploded, killing the seven astronauts aboard.
-(Videotapes released by NASA showed that a few seconds before the explosion, an unusual plume of fire and smoke could be seen spewing from the lower section of the shuttle's right solid-fuel rocket.)
+Origins: Seventy-three seconds into the 28 January 1986 flight of the space shuttle Challenger the craft exploded, killing the seven astronauts aboard.
+Videotapes released by NASA afterwards showed that a few seconds before the explosion, an unusual plume of fire and smoke could be seen spewing from the lower section of the shuttle's right solid-fuel rocket.
 It was generally assumed (and NASA did little to disturb this opinion) that all aboard died the moment the external tank blew up.

-However, the "transcript" quoted above was not taken from a "secret tape" leaked from NASA; it was a fanciful product of someone's imagination published in the a February 1991 issue of Weekly World News, a tabloid famous for creating news stories out of whole cloth.
+However, the "transcript" quoted above was not taken from a "secret tape" leaked from NASA; it was taken from an article published in a February 1991 issue of Weekly World News, a tabloid famous for creating news stories out of whole cloth.
 There never was such a transcript, nor was the crew of the Challenger known to have been wearing personal recorders.
-Moreover, personal recorders would not have picked up the comments of crew members on different decks, as the faked transcript would have us believe.
+Moreover, personal recorders would not have picked up the comments of crew members on different decks as the faked transcript would have us believe.

 Not everyone aboard died the exact second the external tank exploded; that much is known.
 A complete understanding of exactly what happened in that cabin after the explosion remains elusive because the impact of the crash, plus the six weeks the wreckage and bodies spent in the sea, made it impossible to determine precisely when and how everybody aboard died.
 (Six weeks in sea water would also have ruined any unshielded audio tapes that miraculously survived the explosion and the crash.)